 Ensure all the medical supplies used for each patient and each room are accurately accounted for.
-Use fixed RFID portals in each patient room to quickly and accurately scan each item used for their care without impacting the nurses workflow.
+Use fixed RFID portals in each patient room to quickly and accurately scan each item used for their care without impacting the nurses’ workflow.
 Medical supplies and inventory are simply tagged with a UHF RFID tag.
 As the nurse enters the room, they scan each item at the RFID portal.
 The supplies scanned and used are then tied to that patient’s record.
-When the patient is discharged, they are accurately billed for all the supplies and medications used during their stay.
+When discharged, patients are accurately billed for all the supplies and medications used during their stay.

 RFID technology eliminates the need for nurses to manually enter this data into a computer, giving them more time to focus on each patient’s care.

 In addition to positive patient identification, inventory management, and accurate patient charging, RFID has many other uses in the hospital.
 Additional uses for RFID include:

 - Medical device tracking

 - Document & data file tracking